Rob-Stallman/SCU_UHP_thesis/index.md

 ## Section 1: Introduction and Literature Review
 ### 1.A: Context
 Commercial nuclear power plants have played a key role in satisfying the United States’ energy demand for over 60 years.
-As of 2020, nearly 20% of the country’s energy generation was nuclear in origin <SITE>.
-With 94 reactors at 56 different power plants <SITE>, nuclear power will continue to be an important part of the United States’ energy generation mix for the foreseeable future.
+As of 2020, nearly 20% of the country’s energy generation was nuclear in origin [6].
+With 94 reactors at 56 different power plants [7], nuclear power will continue to be an important part of the United States’ energy generation mix for the foreseeable future.
 This is good in that the electricity produced from nuclear power plants has zero carbon emissions directly associated with it.
 The ecological destruction wrought by global, human-caused climate change continues to prove that the world cannot continue to rely on carbon-emitting power plants.
 However, the radioactive waste produced in the process of generating this carbon-free electricity poses a supremely hazardous problem that has yet to be addressed effectively.

 Nuclear waste is a uniquely problematic type of waste in that it not only poses an immediate safety risk, but will continue to do so for millennia after its generation.
 Storage methods are typically broken down into two categories: short-term and long-term.
 Short-term storage entails the prolonged submersion of nuclear fuel rods immediately after they are removed from the reactor for anywhere from 5 years to multiple decades, followed by the encasement of the rods in layers of cement and steel.
 Long-term storage requires isolation of the waste for millenia, which suggests a host of challenges.
-No country in the world currently has an operational long-term storage plan<SITE>.
+No country in the world currently has an operational long-term storage plan [8].

-The prevailing idea for a long-term storage plan involves burying robustly engineered capsules containing high level waste deep underground in a structure typically referred to as a repository <SITE>.
+The prevailing idea for a long-term storage plan involves burying robustly engineered capsules containing high level waste deep underground in a structure typically referred to as a repository [4].
 These repositories are meant to sequester even the most highly toxic wastes for thousands of years, by which time the radioactive decay of the dangerous isotopes will have lowered the overall toxicity of the waste to a similar level as might be found naturally.
 To design such a structure that might effectively achieve this goal would be a significant engineering achievement, but the physical containment mechanism is only one piece of this very important puzzle.

 A key factor in designing an effective long-term repository is the proper selection of the repository location.
 Rigorous study of the geologic conditions of a potential repository site is critical to ensure that, in the event of waste capsule degradation over time or due to seismic activity, the stored nuclear waste will not transport to the surface via mechanisms such as sorption in appreciable amounts.
 Transportation to the surface represents a significant threat to human and non-human wellbeing alike, as either might unwittingly make use of contaminated water in one way or another.
 The process for evaluating a repository location in such a manner is referred to as a performance assessment (PA).
 As one might imagine, detailed nuclear waste characteristic data are key input parameters for accurate PAs.

-As such, nearly all previous PAs have considered repositories designed to dispose of waste from the current once-through, uranium-powered light-water reactor (LWR) fuel cycle <SITE>.
+As such, nearly all previous PAs have considered repositories designed to dispose of waste from the current once-through, uranium-powered light-water reactor (LWR) fuel cycle [3].
 Future PAs may have to consider wastes from different types of advanced fuel cycles for which the reactor design(s), recycling schemes, and waste forms may substantially alter the waste management and disposal requirements.
 Thus, understanding and comparing waste characteristics is critical for developing a comprehensive waste management strategy.

 ### 1.B: Scope
 A visualization tool called FCP (short for Fuel Cycle Plotter) has been developed in order to make waste characteristic data from a variety of fuel cycles more readily accessible to researchers, policy makers, and the general public.
 A primary function of this new tool is to generate time-dependent plots of key nuclear waste characteristics including radioactivity profiles, waste composition, and more.
 The tool includes data for 40 different fuel cycles <SITE> at various stages of development, including the LWR fuel cycle currently used in commercial nuclear power generation in the United States.